Bianca Reddy

-Bianca Reddy (born 21 December 1982) is a former Australian netball player who played for the Adelaide Thunderbirds.
+Bianca Reddy (born 21 December 1982) is an Australian former netball player who played for the Adelaide Thunderbirds.
 In 2010, Reddy did not play in the ANZ Championship, but played for the West Coast Fever replacing the injured Josie Janz.

 Biography

-Her brothers are Perth Glory goalkeeper Liam Reddy, former Parramatta Eels, Wests Tigers, and South Sydney Rabbitohs Rugby League back Joel Reddy, and is the daughter of Australian Rugby League international and St George Dragons forward Rod Reddy.
+Her brothers are Perth Glory goalkeeper Liam Reddy, former rugby league back Joel Reddy, as well as younger brother Kurt.
+She is the daughter of Australian Rugby League international and St George Dragons forward Rod Reddy.

 Reddy previously worked at Blackwood High School as a netball teacher for the special interest netball program.
-Currently, she is a science teacher at Mitcham Girls High School.
+After this she worked as a science teacher at Mitcham Girls High School.
+Currently, She teaches Physical Education at Woodville High School.